dianapatrong/todoproject/README.md

 * Run unit tests: will only run only on Pull Requests and when a merge to master happens
 * Deploy to Heroku: will be trigger only when there's a merge to master

+The application can be found in https://todolist-dsti-devops.herokuapp.com/  (it might take a bit to load 😉)

-Some commands useful for debugging:
+Some commands useful for debugging in Heroku:
 * `heroku run bash -a todolist-dsti-devops`
 * `psql $DATABASE_URL`